srishtibhasin/srishtibhasin.github.io/index.md

 ![Muon_energy](/assets/images/muon_energy.png)

 ## TORCH Project
 TORCH is a novel detector technology due to be installed in a future upgrade of the LHCb Experiment.
 The detector will allow improved identification of charged particles with cutting-edge timing and precision.
+I have worked on test-beam campaigns where a prototype is deployed in a beam from the LHC complex, and on the calibration of front-end electronics.

 The electronics used in TORCH have a characteristic response to the amount of charge injected in them, ie. the signals received from particles in the detector.
 The amount of charge is translated into the width of the electronic signal, and this needs to be calibrated for every chip used in the detector.
 I set up a calibration system which uses a microprocessor to control individual channels in the chip, automated by a LabView programme, and measure this characteristic charge-to-width relation.
 The figure below shows this relation for a particular board, where a simple model is used to fit the data through Maximum Likelihood Estimation.